You are here

 Dr. Roberts-Pittman’s interest include swimming, scrapbooking, gardening, and anything Disney.

 Anna M. Viviani

 Dr. Viviani had a B.S. in Social Services and Psychology and a M.A. in Community/Agency Counseling from Bradley University.
 She earned her Ph.D. in Counselor Education & Supervision at the University of Iowa (with an emphasis on School Counseling).
 She has worked as a community mental health counselor in in-patient, partial-hospitalization, out-patient, and private practice settings with a specialization in childhood sexual abuse and eating disorders.
 She is a Licensed Mental Health Counselor in Indiana, a Licensed Clinical Professional Counselor in Illinois, and an Approved Clinical Supervisor through NBCC/CCE.

 Her teaching interests include techniques/microskills, career development, assessment, and supervision.
 Her professional interests include childhood sexual abuse, trauma, and related unresolved grief.
 Her research interests include childhood sexual abuse and its ramifications throughout the lifespan.
 She also has interest in counselor training specific to violence against women and children, trauma related grief, and practice issues.
 Dr. Viviani is a member of ACA, Association for Counselor Educators and Supervisors, and Chi Sigma Iota (CSI).
 She serves as the chapter faculty advisor for the CSI Sigma Iota Tau chapter.

 Dr. Viviani enjoys spending free time with family and friends, traveling, gardening, and reading.

 His teaching and professional interests include counselor identity development, research methodology, ethical issues, and supervision.
 His research interests include gerontological counseling issues, issues that affect the family and family therapy, and issues and ethics in counselor education.
-Dr. Wagner is a member of American Counseling Association (ACA), Association for Counselor Education and Supervision (ACES), North Central Association for Counselor Education and Supervision (NCACES), and the Association for Adult Development of Aging (AADA).
+Dr. Wagner is a member of American Counseling Association (ACA), Association for Counselor Education and Supervision (ACES), North Central Association for Counselor Education and Supervision (NCACES), the Association for Adult Development of Aging (AADA) and Chi-Sigma Iota.
 He serves on the older adult task force on AADA and is on the editorial board for the Adultspan Journal and is an ad-hoc reviewer for the Counseling and Values Journal.